railsinstaller/railsinstaller-windows/README.md

 ## How to Contribute

+TODO - update README to contain - How to develop RailsInstaller using RailsInstaller.
+Push the specifics to the Wiki.

 The entry point to the system is via Rake.

 1. Download and install Install the Development Kit [DevKit]